 Infrastructure needs and infrastructure networks do not align with administrative boundaries, making it important to discuss potential cross-boundary infrastructure implications with neighbouring authorities.
 This is particularly the case for this IDP, given the proximity of the large unmet need sites to Oxford on all sides.
-In January and February 2021 online meetings were held with officers from Cherwell District Council, South Oxfordshire District Council and Vale of White Horse District Council.
-Email correspondence also took place with officers from West Oxfordshire District Council.
+Meetings and correspondence with officers from Cherwell District Council, South Oxfordshire District Council, Vale of White Horse District Council and West Oxfordshire District Council have been ongoing.

-These meetings covered:
+These covered: